-Online communities (also known as web communities or internet communities) are the groups of people having the same interests or purposes who use the internet to communicate with each other.
-It is used between the individuals and organizations to prepare transaction decisions.
+Online communities (also known as web communities or internet communities) are groups of people having the same interests or purposes who use the internet to communicate with each other.
+It is used between individuals and organizations to prepare transaction decisions.

 5. Online Companies

 It is electronic business cooperation that connects the individual companies and forms a virtual business with a common transaction offer.

 Order Fulfillment Process